Om-Prakash-Verma/OM-Protfolio/README.md

   - **Metallic Gold (`#D4AF37` / `#F59E0B`)**: Used strictly for highlights, calls-to-action, and semantic emphasis.
 It signifies value and premium quality.
   - **Neutral Greys**: Used for secondary text to maintain high contrast and accessibility.

-### Physics & Motion
-Animations are designed to feel "heavy" and "expensive".
-- **Custom Easing:** Instead of standard ease-in-out, we utilize a custom cubic-bezier curve (`0.22, 1, 0.36, 1`).
-This creates a snappy start with a very long, smooth deceleration ("settling") phase.
-- **Timing:** Elements take **1.8 seconds** to settle, giving the user time to absorb the content as it flows in.

 ---

 ## 🛠 Tech Stack